-January 2019 - CAD/CAM at the Faculté de Montpellier
+January 2019 – CFAO at the Faculty of Montpellier

 Did you say CAD/CAM?

-Many things have changed since François Duret's seminal thesis on optical impressions, and indeed, the invention of CAD/CAM in dentistry.
+Much has changed since François Duret's seminal thesis on optical impressions and, indeed, the invention of CAD/CAM in dentistry.

 Introduction